 The main canyon section starts downstream at MGA586825.
 There are a few options for the abseils.
 A good option is 20m from a tree down the falls to the left, and then 8m down the next section.
 The first person should check that the crack to the right is not blocked before pulling ropes.
 Alternatively scramble down the gully to the right (rope may be needed) and do about 20m from a tree.

 There is a superb section of high narrow canyon from here to the Claustral junction, about 300m long.

 Scramble up the exit gully for about 20m and then traverse left under the cliff to Rainbow Ravine.
-Head up Rainbow Ravine.
+Do not continue up the initial exit gully, as it becomes steeper and more dangerous.
+A yellow and black sign points the way to stop you going too far up.
+Follow narrow ledges around to Rainbow Ravine and head upstream.
 There are a few tricky scrambles, and some wades (for those who carry dry socks or shoes).

 Where the gully splits higher up, head up the left branch.
 At the waterfall at the top, walk to the right along the ledge under a small cliffline to the other gully until you get near the creek, and then up a ramp to the left and back over the top to the left gully.

 The old route used to continue straight up the left gully via a couple of scrambles, but this is discouraged due to erosion above the waterfall.

 From there follow the obvious track up to the Camels Hump.
 Head down and right to the Camels Saddle, ignoring tracks off to the left, and then up a short way to the next minor saddle at MGA597834.
 Turn left here, and follow the track steeply downhill until you reach Claustral Brook.
 There are metal signs pointing the way at two points.